u3a-siteworks-development/.github/profile/README.md

 The u3a is a UK-wide movement of 1000+ charities that create the opportunity for members to come together to share skills and learn for fun.
 The u3a is composed of a collection of groups (u3as) that run local and online member-led learning across the UK, in particular for those no longer in full time work.
-Each u3a has its own web site, and these are currently migrating towards SiteWorks from the older [SiteBuilder system](https://u3asites.org.uk/code/index.php)
+Each u3a has its own web site, and these are currently migrating towards SiteWorks from the older [Site Builder system](https://u3asites.org.uk/code/index.php)

 ## About u3a SiteWorks